 Calcutta University Results 2018 for B.Com 1st Semester Declared at wbresults.nic.in; Check Now

-'Result of B.Com.
-1st Semester (Under CBCS ) Examination (Honours & General), 2017 Results published on Thursday at 3 PM' read the official notification.

-The results were published on the official website of University of Calcutta - wbresults.nic.in.
+Calcutta University has announced the results for B.Com 1st Semester on the official results website of University of Calcutta - wbresults.nic.in.

-Calcutta University B.Com 1st Semester Results have been declared today on the official results website of University of Calcutta - wbresults.nic.in.
+Calcutta University B.Com 1st Semester Results have been declared on Friday on the official results website of University of Calcutta - wbresults.nic.in.

 Step 1 – Visit the official website - http://wbresults.nic.in/